-Saturday's slate is backloaded with six of the day's eight games tipping off in the evening.
-If you want to know who you should watch (and read about) on Saturday as the remaining teams vie for a coveted slot in the Sweet 16, we've got you covered.
-Full schedule follows.
+Sunday's slate is backloaded, with six of the day's eight games tipping off in the evening.
+Find out who to watch (and read about) on Sunday as the remaining teams vie for a coveted slot in the Sweet 16.
+The day's full schedule follows.

 All times listed in Eastern.